autolab/Autolab/docs/instructors.md

 Displays files within a course and allows you to rename, delete, and add files automatically via an interface.

+You can view all courses that you are an instructor of and all associated files.

 You can access the File Manager via the Manage Autolab dropdown.

+Note:

+- You cannot create folders or upload files in the root Courses directory.
+To create a course, you should navigate to Create New Course via the Manage Autolab dropdown.

+- You cannot rename files in the root Courses directory.
+To rename a course, you should navigate to the course, click Manage Course, and click Course Settings.

+- You cannot upload files that are larger than 1 GB.

+- You cannot create a folder or upload a file with a name that already exists.

+- Deleting a folder will also delete all of its contents.

+- Downloading a folder will create a tar with all of its contents.

+- Download Selected downloads each of the selected files/folders separately.

+- When clicking on a file, it will be automatically downloaded if it is larger than 1GB or a binary file.
+Otherwise, the file contents will be displayed.